Jump to: Covered Drugs | Find a Pharmacy | Real-time Benefit | Drug Recalls | Medication Therapy Management Program

 - A list of upcoming changes to the list of drugs that CCA covers

-CCA Health covers a wide range of both brand-name and generic prescription drugs.
+CCA covers a wide range of both over-the-counter, brand-name and generic prescription drugs at no cost to you.
 Find out if a medication is covered under your plan and what to do when it’s not.

 Coverage Determinations and Redeterminations